Energy Literacy Assessment Project

 Current research uses the Energy Literacy Survey as a reliable, valid measure to examine energy literacy levels among a large sample of middle and high school students throughout New York State (n=4000), and to investigate the relationship between changes in energy literacy and the types of energy education programs to which the students are exposed.

-The Middle School and High School Energy Literacy Assessment Surveys will soon be available online.
 For more information regarding these surveys or the Instrument Development Framework, please contact Jan DeWaters.

 (Funding from the National Science Foundation through grant DUE-0428127 is acknowledged.)